muvva-krishna/DeepMentor/README.md

 # DeepMentor 🧠

-MentraX AI is a powerful, interactive learning platform designed to help students understand complex mathematical concepts.
+DeepMentor is a powerful, interactive learning platform designed to help students understand complex mathematical concepts.
 It combines a knowledgeable AI tutor with an automated animation engine to provide a rich, multi-modal learning experience.

 ## Features